Shane32/GraphQL.DI/README.md

 In either pattern, the `IRepository` service can be registered as a scoped service, allowing for proper dependency injection and scoped service usage.

+For fields where DI is not necessary, using static methods (such as is shown above) will perform faster, as the class does not need to be initialized before the field is resolved.
+The developer can then choose their own desired balance of code readability versus performance.

 ## Comparison with ASP.NET Core Controllers